-Most of the training programs at StrongFast use "Blended Fitness."
+Training programs at StrongFast use "Blended Fitness."
 What is it and why is it special?
 Read on!

 The term "Blended Fitness" comes from "Blended Learning" which is used to describe a combination of classroom training and eLearning.
-I have a strong background in both including classroom training for Computer Learning @ UB (among others) and developing eLearning software.
+I have a strong background in both from doing classroom training for Computer Learning @ UB (among others) and developing eLearning software.
 In 2003, I presented on Blended Learning to the local chapter of the American Society for Training & Development ("ASTD", since renamed "ATD" for "Association for Talent Development" ... go figure).

 Back in 2005, I was running a regular kickboxing (sort of) training class.
 (It was called "Advanced Group Class" or "AGC" although one of the guys commented, "We're not so much advanced as slightly above average."
 Good times.)
 The guys wanted some extra training to do during the week, so I put my software engineering skills to work and developed an online system for them that expanded and evolved into the blitzometer system still used by StrongFast Fitness today.